austinmcconnell/dotfiles/README.md

 - }: move forward one paragraph
 - {: move back one paragraph

-### Switching to Insert Mode

-- i: insert before the cursor
-- a: append after the cursor
-- I: insert at the beginning of the line
-- A: append at the end of the line
-- o: open a new line below the current one
-- O: Open a new line above the current one
-- r: replace the character under your cursor
-- R: replace the character under your cursor and keep typing
-- cm: change whatever you define as a movement (e.g. word, sentence, paragraph)
-- C: change the current line starting from cursor
-- ct?: change up to the question mark
-- s: substitute from where you are to the next command (noun)
-- S: substitute the entire current line

 ### Deleting text

 - x: exterminate (delete) the character under your cursor